rachaelloh/dataCentric-Milestone-3/README.md

 -edit any recipe on the website.

--view details of the individual recipes
+-view details of the individual recipes.

 -delete any recipe.